lkq1220/paper-note/112-in-situ-real-time-permittivity-estimation-and-soil-moisture-sensing-using-wireless-underground-communications.md

    - properties of the soi
 - How
     1. a transmitter antenna buried at a certain depth in soil transmits a wideband signal in frequency range of 100–500 MHz, which propagates through the UG channel.
-    2. The received signal is measured at the receiver to determine the path loss.
+    2. the received signal is measured at the receiver to determine the path loss.
     3. estimate the soil moisture and permittivity based on path loss using Di-Sense
 - Verification
     - Ground truth measurements